PsyTeachR/mcs-conv/docs/appendix-0.md

 </div>

 * Looking at the histogram, visually locate where your original value would sit on this distribution.
-Would it be extreme, in the tail, or does it look rather common, in the middle? <select class='solveme' data-answer='["is in the tail so looks extreme"]'> <option></option> <option>is in the middle so looks common</option> <option>is in the tail so looks extreme</option></select>
+Would it be extreme, in the tail, or does it look rather common, in the middle? <select class='webex-select'><option value='blank'></option><option value=''>is in the middle so looks common</option><option value='answer'>is in the tail so looks extreme</option></select>

 Before moving on stop to think about what this means - that the difference between the two original groups is rather uncommon in this permuted distribution, i.e. is in the tails!
 Again, if unsure, go back to the principles of NHST or discuss it with your tutor!